dodderss/EngineSimulator/README.md

 - **Comprehensive Material Database:** Select from a variety of materials for engine blocks and pistons, each with unique properties such as weight, cost, and maximum power/torque capabilities.
 - **Customizable Graphs:** Generate and customize power and torque graphs to visualize engine performance across different RPM ranges.
 - **Problem Detection:** Automatically detects issues with the current engine configuration, such as material strength limitations, and provides actionable feedback.
-- **Cross-Platform Support:** Available as downloadable executables for Windows, macOS, and Linux built using React, TypeScript, and Tauri.
+- **Cross-Platform Support:** Available as downloadable executables for Windows and macOS built using React, TypeScript, and Tauri.

 ## Getting Started